 - Vitamin K: This is also called phytonadione.

 - Polyoxyethylated fatty acid derivative: This is an emulsifier that keeps vitamin K evenly mixed as a liquid.
-This ingredient can cause a rare allergic reaction in adults but not babies since they are not sensitized to allergens yet.
+This ingredient can cause a rare allergic reaction in adults but not babies since they aren’t sensitized to allergens yet.

-- Hydrochloride: This balances the pH of the solution so it is not too acidic or too alkaline.
+- Hydrochloride: This balances the pH of the solution so it isn’t too acidic or too alkaline.
 This can prevent it from burning or stinging upon injection.

 - Benzyl alcohol: There’s a small amount of preservative to prevent bacterial growth.
-You would have to give one hundred times this dose of alcohol daily to be toxic to a newborn, and babies only receive one shot.
+Benzyl alcohol is a common, safe ingredient in many medications.
+You’d have to give a newborn one hundred times this dose on a daily basis to start seeing any side effects.
+Babies only require one shot to prevent severe bleeding.

 How Does the Shot Work?

-The infant’s bloodstream immediately absorbs the vitamin K upon administering the shot, providing them a quick initial dose of this essential nutrient to prevent bleeding in the first few days of life.
+An infant’s bloodstream immediately absorbs the vitamin K upon administering the shot, providing them a quick initial dose of this essential nutrient to prevent bleeding in the first few days of life.
 The liver stores the rest of the vitamin for the next two to three months.
-It is slowly released over time until the infant’s diet takes over.1
+It’s slowly released over time until the infant’s diet takes over supplying the essential vitamin K.1

 Side Effects and Risks

-The vitamin K shot is safe, but minor risks include:1
+The vitamin K shot at birth is safe, but minor risks include:1

 - Injection site reaction with pain, bruising, or swelling